Value-Based Pricing Strategies to Boost Growth

 If you decide to go down this route, know that there will always be someone who’s willing to work for less.

 Cost-based pricing means you set the price based on labor costs and materials.
 It works for Ryanair and Walmart, but certainly not for a small agency.
-Selling services this way is about as effective as a cat door in an elephant house.
+Pricing services this way is about as effective as a cat door in an elephant house.

 On the other end of the spectrum are premium companies, such as Apple.
 Let’s discuss why they’ve chosen their pricing based on the value of a product.